 - Pay your shared phone bill to a family member

-Just sign in to online banking, select bill pay and click the Popmoney link.
-If you cannot locate Popmoney, please contact us.
+Just sign in to online banking, select bill pay and register for Popmoney.

-* A fee may be charged for each Popmoney transaction only.
-Fees for the transaction are displayed below the amount field.
+* A fee may be charged for each Popmoney transaction only and expedited delivery methods.
+Fees for the transaction are displayed below the amount field prior to sending.

 HOW IT WORKS